davidtchiu/davidtchiu.github.io/teaching/cs240/lab.stories/index.md

 #### Preliminary - Trello

 - Each of you will need to create a [Trello](https://trello.com/).
-Go ahead and do so now, if you haven't already, and please use your `pugetsound.edu` email so that I can invite you to later to my workspace.
+Go ahead and do so now, and please use your `pugetsound.edu` email so that I can invite you to later to my workspace.

 - Have one of you create a new Workspace.
 The title of this workspace should be the name of your team or software application.

 - When creating a new "board," select the `Engineering-IT` category, which will display some templates.
-Choose the `Agile Spring Board` template to create a new board, but de-select the option to keep all existing content from the template.
+Choose the `Agile Spring Board` template to create a new board, but de-select the options to keep all existing cards and card templates.
 This board is where you will be putting your product backlog and sprint backlog.

 - Invite your team members to contribute to this board.